baldwin323/Smodal/README.md

 **Name**: modal.tokai Django Application

 **Description**: The modal.tokai application is a state-of-the-art Django-based application delivering robust functionality and convenience to its users.
 It is architectured based on sound software engineering principles including proper exception handling, data validation, rigorous testing, thorough documentation, separation of concerns, Django's templacing system, stringent security measures, custom error pages, caching, exhaustive logging system, and modularity.
+Now, it also boasts integration with Pactflow and SwaggerHub to further enhance the application's robustness and versatility.

-To set up the latest, highly optimised version of the Django app, follow these steps:
+To set up the latest, highly optimized version of the Django app, run the following commands:

+(Insert detailed steps to set up the application here)

 Here is a glimpse into our application's prime features:

-1. **Exception Handling**: We utilise Django's try/except blocks to systematically process exceptions and log them for future debugging.
+1. **Exception Handling**: We utilize Django's try/except blocks to systematically process exceptions and log them for future debugging.

 2. **Data Validation**: We enforce stringent validation checks for user-submitted data, thereby ensuring data integrity and reducing error possibilities.